The translation of this document is outdated.

 contrary to the Constitution, this Law or other laws, local

-governments may propose revocation of such in accordance with
+governments may propose revocation of such in accordance with the

-procedures laid down by law.
+procedures laid down in law.

 Section 90.
 Proposals to amend laws shall be submitted